LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/studio.rst

 #.
 Run ``git status`` to see if you have any uncommitted work, if you do resolve it
 #.
 Checkout the ``studio-2`` branch
 #.
 Run ``npm install`` to download dependencies
+#.
+Run ``ng serve`` to build and serve the project

 Review the Starter Code
 -----------------------
-The starter code for this studio is similar to the *solution* for first mission planner studio, with a few changes.
+The starter code for this studio is similar to the *solution* for the first mission planner studio, but with a few notable changes.

 Editable Mission Name
 ^^^^^^^^^^^^^^^^^^^^^